Screening for Choice Sets: Applications

-\begin{enumerate} \item $c_p \geq \alpha$.
-In this case, the first best curve is $\completeInfo(\type)$ increasing in the agent's type by allowing the politician to optimally adopt the most radical reform for all types.
-By \cref{thm:optimal_promise}, the optimal promised utility coincides with the first best curve.
+\paragraph{Optimal Mechanism.} Applying \cref{thm:optimal_promise}, the optimal promised utility depends on the sign of $c_p-\alpha$. \begin{enumerate} \item $c_p \geq \alpha$.
+In this case, the complete information curve is $\completeInfo(\type)$ increasing in the agent's type by allowing the politician to optimally adopt the most radical reform for all types.
+By \cref{thm:optimal_promise}, the optimal promised utility coincides with the complete information curve.

-\item $c_p \leq \alpha$.
-In this case, the first best curve is $\completeInfo(\type)$ decreasing in the agent's type.
+\item $c_p < \alpha$.
+In this case, the complete information curve is $\completeInfo(\type)$ strictly decreasing in the agent's type.
 By \cref{thm:optimal_promise}, the optimal promised utility is a constant function.
-To implement this constant promised utility while maximizing the politician's payoff, there exists $\hat{\type}\in [0,1]$ such that \begin{itemize} \item If $\type \leq \hat{\type}$, the politician commits to adopting the reform $a_{\type}^i$ with the direction $i$ that matches her posterior if and only if her posterior is sufficiently precise.
+To implement this constant promised utility $\bar{u}$ while maximizing the politician's payoff, there exists $\hat{\type}\in [0,1]$ such that \begin{itemize} \item If $\type \leq \hat{\type}$, the politician commits to adopting the reform $a_{\type}^i$ with the direction $i$ that matches her posterior if and only if her posterior is sufficiently precise.
 Otherwise, the politician chooses to fight with the civil servants $a_f$.
 As $\type$ increases, the probability of $a_f$ decreases.

-\item If $\type \geq \hat{\type}$, the politician commits to adopting the reform $a_{\type}^i$ with direction $i$ that matches her posterior if and only if her posterior is sufficiently precise.
+\item If $\type \geq \hat{\type}$, the politician commits to adopting the reform $a_{\type}^i$ with the direction $i$ that matches her posterior if and only if her posterior is sufficiently precise.
 Otherwise, the politician chooses the status quo $a_0$.
-As $\type$ increases, the probability of $a_0$ increases. \end{itemize} Note that in this case, the probability of reforms is maximized given the middle types of the civil servants. \end{enumerate}
+As $\type$ increases, the probability of $a_0$ increases. \end{itemize} Note that in this case, the mixing probabilities are pinned down by the requirement that the civil servant's expected utility equal $\bar u$ at each type: below $\hat\type$, the reform (worth $(c_p-\alpha)\type>\bar u$ to the agent) is diluted with fighting (worth $-n<\bar u$); above $\hat\type$, it is diluted with the status quo (worth $0>\bar u$, since $\bar u<0$).
+The reform probability equals $1$ at $\hat\type$ and falls on both sides, so it is maximized for the middle types. \end{enumerate}